tiramiseb/quickonf/docs/index.md

 When run with the `-dry-run` or `-r` flag, `quickonf` runs in dry-run mode, without modifying the system, allowing to test the configuration.

-All non-option arguments are considered to be specific steps you want to run.
+All non-option arguments are considered to be patterns to select specific steps you want to run (see below).

 And, finally, of course, as usual, as you may expect, don't worry, `-help` or `-h` displays the flags list.